 The first requirement for the NH catalysis can also be cast in a slightly different language.
 Notice that this requirement is always fulfilled whenever the free-fermion tight-binding Hamiltonian (not necessarily NN) possesses a unitary particle-hole or sublattice or chiral symmetry, generated by a unitary operator $\hat{U}_{\rm chiral}$, such that $\{ \hat{h}_0, \hat{U}_{\rm chiral}\}=0$ and $\hat{U}_{\rm chiral}$ squares to a unity matrix.
 Then we can choose $\hat{h}_{\rm mass} \equiv \hat{U}_{\rm chiral}$.
-In the ten-fold classification scheme there are five Altland-Zirnbauer symmetry classes in which the quadratic Hamiltonian for effectively non-interacting charged and neutral Majorana fermions satisfy such a chiral symmetry~\cite{tenfold:1, tenfold:2, tenfold:3}, on which our general principle for the NH catalysis mechanism can readily be applicable in any dimension.
-In a future investigation we will attempt to generalize this construction when $\hat{h}_0$ belongs to any other five symmetry classes, devoid of such chiral or sublattice symmetry.
+In the tenfold classification scheme there are five Altland-Zirnbauer symmetry classes in which the quadratic Hamiltonian for effectively noninteracting charged and neutral Majorana fermions satisfy such a chiral symmetry~\cite{tenfold:1, tenfold:2, tenfold:3}, on which our general principle for the NH catalysis mechanism can readily be applicable in any dimension.
+In a future investigation we will attempt to generalize this construction when $\hat{h}_0$ belongs to any other of the five symmetry classes, devoid of such chiral or sublattice symmetry.

-Depending on the scaling of the density of states near zero-energy, we can classify noninteracting electronic fluids into three broad categories.
-Namely, Dirac liquids, Fermi liquids, and flat band systems that are respectively characterized by a vanishing, a constant, and a diverging density of states near the zero-energy.
+Depending on the scaling of the density of states near zero energy, we can classify noninteracting electronic fluids into three broad categories.
+Namely, Dirac liquids, Fermi liquids, and flat-band systems that are respectively characterized by a vanishing, a constant, and a diverging density of states near the zero energy or half-filling.
 In the latter two systems, mass orderings develop even for sufficiently weak suitable local four-fermion interactions, while Dirac liquids become unstable toward any mass ordering only beyond a critical strength of such an interaction.
 The NH catalysis in correlated Dirac liquids manifests via the reduction of such critical strength of the interaction, beyond which the amplitude of the order parameter amplifies with increasing strength of non-Hermiticity in the system.
 By contrast, in the remaining two classes of electronic liquids a larger NH parameter ($\alpha$) always yields a bigger order parameter amplitude for any finite strength of interactions.